No Dusty Bibles

 Additional Details

 Until next time, stay in the Word and trust in His promises.
-We’ll be back tomorrow as Hannah walks us through 2 Samuel 15–16 and we consider trusting God when you feel betrayed.
+We’ll be back tomorrow as Hannah walks us through 2 Kings 9–10, where we consider the moment when justice meets God’s sovereignty.
 See you soon!

 Stay Connected